Kavak (company)

 Kavak is a Mexican company that operates an online marketplace for used cars.
 With a valuation of $8.7 billion, Kavak was the second most valuable unicorn in Latin America as of September 2021.
 Kavak is based in Mexico City.

 History

 Kavak was founded in Mexico in 2016.

-In August 2020 Kavak launched in Argentina.

-In October 2020, Kavak became the first unicorn in Mexico when its valuation exceeded one billion US dollars.
+In August 2020, Kavak launched in Argentina.
+By October 2020, Kavak became the first unicorn in Mexico when its valuation exceeded one billion US dollars.
 In January 2021, the company raised $485 million in a financing round, increasing its valuation to $4 billion.
 In May 2021, Kavak launched its financing arm, Kavak Capital.
 In July 2021, the company announced its expansion into Brazil.
 US$500 million will be invested for this purpose.
 This will be the second foreign market the company enters.
 In September 2021, the company raised $700 million in another financing round, doubling its valuation to more than $8 billion.
 Investors included Sea, SoftBank, Peter Thiel's Founders Fund, Tiger Global and others.